 You want your clients to feel cared for and, perhaps more importantly, you want to provide them with services that take into account where they are with their health and wellness, as well as where they’d like to be.
-Effective communication is one key to helping consumers better understand how massage therapy can be a part of their health and wellness goals.

 From the Top: Communicating During Intake

 Be welcoming.
 Particularly if the client is coming to see you for the first time, effective communication can begin from the time they step into your practice—and be a key component in establishing a trusting relationship.
 Be sure to make eye contact and welcome them to your practice, asking them their name preference as you shake their hand.
 If they give you a name other than what’s listed in your appointment schedule, like a shortened version of their full name, make sure you use what they prefer.
 If needed, make a note for yourself so when you go to reschedule or during follow-up appointments you remember.
 It’s a simple idea, but can go a long way in building rapport with new clients.

 Intake form.
 A well-organized intake form is a great first step in getting to know your clients, and a great way for them to communicate to you a wide variety of information, such as any problems they’re having, recent injuries, chronic and past health issues, as well as any allergies or sensitivities they may have that need to be considered during the massage therapy session.

 Consider grouping categories of information in a way that makes sense to you and is easy for the client to quickly understand and fill out.
 For example, you might have a section for personal information, along with any experience they have with massage therapy, current health, as well as health history.